alashaym/SQL-HR-Attrition-Data-Analysis-project/README.md

 order by attrition_rate desc
 limit 3;
 ```
-#### objective: determine which departments experience the highest rates of attrition
+#### objective: determine which departments experience the highest rates of attrition.
+Attrition rates were evenly distributed accross departments.

 ### 2. Of those who left the company, what percentage of those had a wage less than the average of wages by their department?
 ```sql